Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 > The Boot type and Boot recover fields are used for in-memory hive recovery management by a boot loader and a kernel, they are not written to a disk in most cases (when Clustering factor is 8, these fields may be written to a disk, but they have no meaning there).

 In short, the literature review is inconclusive :-). _Sfc.exe_ is another possible candidate.
-I guess, at this point we will never know, but one thing is clear: since the _HKLM\SOFTWARE_ hive on the unbootable system contains phony data we cannot simply copy the missing keys and values from there to the “clean” (but outdated) registry stored as a part of the _vss8_ shadow copy.
+I guess, at this point we will never know, but one thing is clear: since the _HKLM\SOFTWARE_ hive on the unbootable system contains phony data, we cannot simply copy the missing keys and values from there to the “clean” (but outdated) registry stored as a part of the _vss8_ shadow copy.

 ## The Chosen Registry Recovery Technique

 To recap, listed below are versions of HKLM\SOFWARE hive we managed (with considerable effort) to procure:
 * _vss8_ shadow copy which is error-free, but outdated.
-* _vss15_ shadow copy, a copy with half of the keys and values missing (the retained keys and values, however, we can trust); it is newer, but still somewhat outdated.
+* _vss15_ shadow copy, a severely damaged copy with half of the keys and values missing (the retained keys and values, however, we can trust); it is newer, but still somewhat outdated.
 * current and the most recent version of the hive; it contains bogus keys that should not be there.

 We will call them **_input hive_**, and **_primary_** and **_supplementary sources of patches_** respectively;  then the proposed algorithm for hive recovery goes as follows:
 1. Remove all the values of unknown type from the _input hive_ (an optional step that will simplify troubleshooting in case Windows rejects the generated hive).
-2. From the _primary source of patches_, extract keys and values such that their “pathsake” counterparts are not present in the _input hive_.
+2. From the _primary source of patches_, extract keys and values such that their “pathsake” counterparts are <ins>not</ins> present in the _input hive_.
 3. Enumerating all the entries in the list obtained in step **2**, check if there is a newer version of the key or value in the _supplementary source of patches_ and, if found, substitute it for the older entry.
 Modification timestamps for the values are taken to be that of the encompassing keys.
 4. Remove all the keys named “SessionsPending” from the list.
 These are the artifacts of past installation sequences.
 5. The list entries are exported in _Windows Registry Editor_ format and then combined into a single .reg file which, in turn, is imported into the _input hive_ using _regedit32_.